hashicorp/terraform-website/content/source/docs/enterprise/api/index.html.md

 See the navigation sidebar for the list of available endpoints.

+-> **Note:** Before planning an API integration, consider whether [the `tfe` Terraform provider](/docs/providers/tfe/index.html) meets your needs.
+It can't create or approve runs in response to arbitrary events, but it's a useful tool for managing your organizations, teams, and workspaces as code.

 ## Authentication

 All requests must be authenticated with a bearer token.
 Use the HTTP header `Authorization` with the value `Bearer <token>`.
 If the token is absent or invalid, TFE responds with [HTTP status 401][401] and a [JSON API error object][].
 The 401 status code is reserved for problems with the authentication token; forbidden requests with a valid token result in a 404.